MountKingX/spring-mvc-book/README.md

 ## How to run it
 * import project as gradle one with IntelliJ
 * run class MvcApplication (`com.book.mvc.MvcApplication.java`) or its main() function,
-* in browser, visit localhost:8080 or localhost:8080/index (not /webstore as the root url)
+* in Browser, visit localhost:8080 or localhost:8080/index (not /webstore as the root url)

 ## Contents included
 * Chapter 1: Configuring a Spring Development Environment